KonjikiNoYami1991/TnA/README.md

 ### Subtitle modes

  - Hardsub
-   1) Demux all the fonts inside MKV, if any.
+   1) Demuxes all fonts inside MKV, if any.
-   2) Scan for forced subtitle track, if any.
+   2) Scans for forced subtitle track, if any.
 Otherwise, default subtitle track, if any.
-If not found default of forced subtitles, it picks the first track.
+If not found default or forced subtitles, it picks the first track.
 If there's no subtitles, it just skips demux and jumps to encode process.
  - Softsub
    - Copies all fonts and subtitle tracks inside MKV file and just re-encode video and audio, according to compatibility and quality presets.
    - It forces MKV container for destination file.